 Everyone loves the beach – and gay beaches are even better!
 From clothing-optional to beaches with lively gay clubs, there are endless options when it comes to selecting your ideal coastal destination.

-Europe is home to many of the world’s most famous gay travel destinations, from sun-soaked Mykonos to the cultural mecca that is Lisbon, there is something for every gay traveller.
+Europe is home to many of the world’s most famous gay travel destinations, from sun-soaked Mykonos to the cultural mecca that is Lisbon, there is something for every gay traveler.
 Thankfully, the continent also boasts a range of the most beautiful and varied beaches, many of which have established gay scenes.

 Located on the Mediterranean’s party island and an epicentre of gay community and culture on Ibiza, Playa Es Cavellet is a tranquil and scenic beach that offers guaranteed relaxation.
 The beach is home to Chiringay – an almost exclusively gay restaurant that is the beating heart of the beach and serves drinks and food throughout the day.
 Es Cavallet is long and spacious, and the surrounding area has a rugged and untouched quality that adds to the character of the area.